Information for customers

 The energy industry is leading the transition to Net Zero homes, and many energy retail companies provide information on the products and services that they offer on their websites.

-Replacing the UK’s fossil fuel heating systems with low-carbon technologies must become an infrastructure priority if we are to protect UK households from volatile international gas prices and boost energy security, all while levelling-up the UK with domestic manufacturing and new jobs.
+Replacing the UK’s fossil fuel heating systems with low-carbon technologies must become an infrastructure priority if we are to protect UK households from volatile international gas prices and boost energy security, all while boosting growth in the UK with domestic manufacturing and new jobs.

 Home heating represents 17% of the UK’s total emissions output

-Moving away from gas heating will not only help reduce energy bills in the long term, it’s essential that we decarbonise heating in order to achieve the Government’s target of a 15% reduction in energy consumption of buildings and industry by 2030, and Net Zero carbon emissions by 2050.
+Moving away from gas heating will not only help reduce energy bills in the long term, but also it’s essential that we decarbonise heating in order to achieve Net Zero carbon emissions by 2050.

 Heat pumps

 Heat pumps, for example air source heat pumps or ground source heat pumps, are a viable and popular alternative to current fossil fuel heating systems.
-They work by extracting heat from either the air or the ground, and work as a low temperature (for example 55°C, in line with Building Regulations), highly efficient system, circulating around 3 times the amount of heat around the home for every unit of electricity used.
-Heat pump systems heat your house through radiators, and also heat your water.
+They work by extracting heat from either the air or the ground, and work as a typically low temperature (for example 55°C, in line with Building Regulations), highly efficient system, circulating around 3 times the amount of heat around the home for every unit of electricity used.
+Heat pump systems heat the home through radiators, and also produce hot water.

-This technology can help to significantly reduce the UK’s gas consumption, with each installation of a heat pump cutting home gas use by at least 70%.
+This technology can help to significantly reduce the UK’s gas consumption, with analysis by Nesta showing that each installation of a heat pump cutting home gas use by at least 70%.

 If all 23 million homes with gas boilers switched to a heat pump, the savings in wholesale gas costs would be equivalent to around 1.2% of GDP